Looking for a quick, high-quality solution for your small volume (200 PCS )plastic needs?

-The technology can be used to minimize the molding time for your products, to produce pre-mass quantities with real material, or to produce small quantities of finished products.
-Molding costs of low volume production are significantly lower than those of conventional methods.
+The technology can be used to minimize the molding time for your products, to produce pre-mass quantities with real material, or to construct small quantities of finished products.
+Not surprisingly, molding costs of low volume production are significantly lower than those of conventional methods.

 Perhaps our prototyping services would be of benefit to you if you only need a few parts or prototypes.
 Throughout the prototyping and production process, we at Topworks are by your side.